I’m not going to deny it. I love Christmas and everything it represents. And, I love to hear Christmas carolers along with the joy they bring.

-Sadly, this is a tradition that has somewhat died out due to safety issues, but you can still find holiday singers in your community if you want to hear some marvelous singing at Christmas time.
+Sadly, this tradition has somewhat died out due to safety issues.
+But, you can still find a few holiday singers in your community – or at your local church.

-You may find that schools and other groups put on holiday themed shows that feature Christmas carolers and other musical acts.
-The school band and the school chorus might perform a magical program meant to inspire the magic of the holiday season.
+Or, the school band and chorus might perform a program meant to inspire the magic of the holiday season.

-These events are sometimes free, and at other times, they are used to raise money for your school music programs or local charities.
+These events are sometimes free.
+Or, at other times, they are used to raise money for your school music programs or local charities.

 Booking Professional Singers for Christmas

-In some instances, professional Christmas carolers can be booked for your holiday events.
-You may find groups of four, much like a barbershop quartet, or you can find a full chorus of Christmas carolers to perform.
+In some instances, you can book professional Christmas carolers for your holiday events.
+You may find groups of four, much like a barbershop quartet.
+Or, you can find a full chorus of Christmas carolers to perform.

-You may be able to choose what songs you want them to sing, and for how long you want them to perform.
-They can be the main attraction, or they can be a special touch to a special holiday gathering.
+Many times, you can choose what songs you want them to sing.
+These groups can be the main music attraction, or they can add a special touch to a special holiday gathering.

-You can sing in your community, or you can put on performances for those who might be lonely around the holiday.
+You can sing in your community.
+Or, you can put on performances for those who might be lonely around the holidays.

 Filed under: Singing